Beyond Formal Semantics for Capabilities and Skills: Model Context Protocol in Manufacturing: Related Work

-In \cite{VyMe_AutonomousIndustrialControlusing_2024} a multi-agent \gls{LLM} control framework for robust decision-making in industrial settings is introduced.
-Their architecture uses validator and reprompter agents with a digital twin to iteratively refine actions.
+In \cite{VyMe_AutonomousIndustrialControlusing_2024} a multi-agent \gls{LLM} control framework uses validator and reprompter agents with a digital twin to iteratively refine actions for robust decision-making in industrial settings.
 While this enables safe and adaptive control, it is demonstrated on a single closed-loop task and does not generalize to dynamic function composition or modular tool invocation.

 The use of \glspl{LLM} in multi-robot systems is reviewed by Li et al. in \cite{LZA+_LargeLanguageModelsfor_2025}, covering applications in task allocation and coordination.
 While relevant for distributed systems, the focus remains on agent negotiation and motion planning rather than exploring how \glspl{LLM} might interface with standardized protocols like \gls{MCP} for structured tool invocation.